ROA (Return on Assets) - Return on assets. Return on current assets - formula Return on total assets formula

 What is RA

-Three types of ROA are currently in use:
+Currently, three types of ROA are used:

 1. Classic return on assets (ROA).